Skip to content

 image

-• A handy Python toolkit for handling GWAS summary statistics (sumstats).
+• A handy Python-based toolkit for handling GWAS summary statistics (sumstats).

 • Each process is modularized and can be customized to your needs.